dimitri-nicolo/calico/getting-started/kubernetes/quickstart.md

    kubectl port-forward -n tigera-manager svc/tigera-manager 9443
    ```

-   Visit https://localhost:9443/ to login to the {{site.prodname}} UI.
+   Visit https://localhost:9443/ to log in to the {{site.prodname}} UI.
 Use the `token` from the previous step to authenticate.

 #### Secure {{site.prodname}} with network policy